 $ more -d ostechnix.txt

-As you see in the above screenshot, the more command prompts you to press SPACE to continue.
+As you see in the above screenshot, the more command prompts you to press SPACEBAR key to continue.

 To view the summary of all options and keybindings in the help section, press h.